cakephp/cakephp/.github/CONTRIBUTING.md

     composer stan-setup

-The currently used PHPStan and Psalm versions can be found in [Phive config](.phive/phars.xml).
+The currently used PHPStan and Psalm versions can be found in `.phive/phars.xml`.

 After that you can perform the checks via: